 - Despair Event Horizon: The famous "we're never gonna score" speech.

 - Desperate Object Catch: Near the end, an unstable MacGuffin of Mass Destruction is accidentally sent flying when a soldier tries to seize it, to the horror of authorities.
 Cue it softly thumping onto Butt-Head's hair and bouncing onto his opened palm.
 Slo Mo included.

-- Destination Defenestration: Butt-Head gets thrown out the window by Chelsea Clinton after he makes a pass at her.
+- Destination Defenestration: Butt-Head gets thrown out a window after he makes a pass at Chelsea Clinton.

 - Distracted by the Sexy: When the boys lurk about the Vegas casino, they only notice the bare-breasted Egyptian statue.

 - Dramatic Irony: Muddy believes Beavis and Butt-Head are assassins he hired to kill his ex-wife, the duo believe that they're going to Las Vegas to score, the U.S. government believes they're terrorists, and the old lady believes they're respectful gentlemen.

 - Eureka Moment: Parodied at the beginning of the film.
 We see Butt-Head's POV going around the room, as if he's trying to find clues to the theft of the TV, and then...Butt-Head: Whoa!
 I think I just figured something out, Beavis.

 - Evil vs. Evil: Dallas and Muddy are both working against each other to covertly secure a superweapon prototype.
 And if you consider Beavis and Butt-Head to be Villain Protagonists, then they are both unknowingly thwarting the two even though they're supposed to be their pawns.

 - Facepalm: Dallas does this and laughs when she realizes the pair aren't actually assassins and are just stupid teenagers trying to "score" with her.